arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

  ```

 - Repeat the same steps on other edge node to start Kafka Connect in distributed mode

+> Note : A file nohup.out is created in the same folder from where it is executed.
+If you are interseted in looking to the startup logs simply *cat nohup.out*

 #### Kafka Connect REST API